Search this site

 What's unfortunate about some Hillary Supporters (HS), is that they'll routinely attribute criticism of Ms. Clinton to misogyny.
 What a slap in the face to all women in public affairs or women with alternative views on Ms. Clinton.

-Yet, some HS maintain that American men will only support women if we don't feel "threatened" by them and by extension women we do admire are sycophants - shrinking violets in need of male pollen.
+Yet, some HS maintain American men will only support women if we don't feel "threatened" by them and by extension women we do admire are only sycophants - shrinking violets in need of male pollen.

-Sadly, this invective is delivered by the same people who can't fathom how an African-American like Justice Clarence Thomas holds beliefs at odds with their own.
-So what do they allege?
-He's behaving as an Uncle Tom.
-After hearing that explanation, one might ask - who is the bigot?
+Sadly, some people on the Left can't fathom how an African-American like Justice Clarence Thomas holds beliefs at odds with their own.
+Some even suggest he is an "Uncle Tom".
+After hearing that explanation, one might ask - who is actually bigoted?